 Bibliographical noteFunding Information:

 Cho acknowledges research support from the Korea Sanhak foundation.
-Appendix A

 All Science Journal Classification (ASJC) codes

 - Computer Science Applications

 - Cognitive Neuroscience